ciromattia/kcc/README.md

 ## USAGE

 Should be pretty self-explanatory.
-All options have detailed informations in tooltips.
+All options have detailed information in tooltips.
-After completed conversion you should find ready file alongside the original input file (same directory).
+After completed conversion, you should find ready file alongside the original input file (same directory).

 Please check [our wiki](https://github.com/ciromattia/kcc/wiki/) for more details.

 CLI version of **KCC** is intended for power users.
-It allow to use options that might not be compatible and decrease quality of output.
+It allows using options that might not be compatible and decrease the quality of output.

 ### Standalone `kcc-c2e.py` usage: